skinny85/jilt/Readme.md

 * `buildMethod` allows you to change the name of the final method invoked on the Builder to obtain an instance of the built class.
 The default name of that method is `build`.

+##### @BuilderInterfaces annotation

+When generating a Type-Safe Builder
+(so, when the `@Builder.style` attribute is set to either `BuilderStyle.TYPE_SAFE` or `BuilderStyle.TYPE_SAFE_UNGROUPED_OPTIONALS`), you can also place the `@BuilderInterfaces` annotation on the same element `@Builder` is on (so, a class, constructor, or static method).
+This annotation is used to customize the interfaces generated to ensure the type-safety of the resulting Builder.
+It has the following attributes (all of them are optional):

+* `outerName` allows you to change the name of the outer interface that the per-property interfaces will be generated inside of (this is in order not to pollute the global namespace).
+  The default name is `<BuiltClass>Builders`.
+* `packageName` allows you to change the package the generated interfaces will reside in.
+  The default is for the interfaces to reside in the same package as the one the Builder will be generated in.
+* `innerNames` allows you to set the pattern that will be used for naming the per-property generated interfaces.
+  The character `*` in the pattern will be substituted with the (capitalized) name of the property.
+  The default name for the interfaces is simply the (capitalized) name of its corresponding property - so, the same as the pattern `"*"`.
+* `lastInnerName` allows you to change the name of the final interface - the one containing the `build` method, which is invoked to obtain an instance of the target class.
+  The default name for that interface is `Optionals` for `BuilderStyle.TYPE_SAFE` Builders, and `Build` for `BuilderStyle.TYPE_SAFE_UNGROUPED_OPTIONALS` ones.

 #### Working in an IDE

 Annotation processors can be a little tricky to get working correctly in an IDE.